sanaya-bhardwaj/Serverless-Resource-Configuration-Tuner/README.md

 # What results can be expected from Lambda Power Tuning?
 The state machine will generate a visualization of average cost and speed for each power configuration.

+**Optimal Power Configuration**: Identifies the most cost-effective and performance-efficient power setting.

+**Performance Metrics**:
+- Detailed execution time and cost analysis for each power setting.
+- Provides best and worst cost and execution time scenarios.

+**Visual Reports**:
+- Graphs and charts comparing execution time and cost.
+- Visual representation of the best and worst performance and cost configurations.

+**Comprehensive Analysis**: Detailed logs and summary reports with recommendations.

+**Enhanced Efficiency**: Improved resource utilization and potential cost reduction.

+**Automated Adjustments**: Option to automatically apply the recommended power setting.

 # AWS Lambda Power Tuning Results

 **EXAMPLE OF PERFORMANCE TUNING** :